Fundly

-Fundly is a crowdfunding site for online fundraising.
-It allows non-profits, charities, politics, clubs, schools, teams, churches, and other causes to raise money online from friends, family, colleagues, donors, and other supporters via email, Facebook, Twitter, LinkedIn, Google, and social media networks.
-It is also an app for social networks like Facebook and LinkedIn.
-It uses WePay to process donations.
-Donors are charged when they make a donation.
-Other sites like Fundly include GoGetFunding, Indiegogo and Kickstarter.
+Fundly was an American crowdfunding site for online fundraising.
+It allowed non-profits, charities, politics, clubs, schools, teams, churches, and other causes to raise money online from friends, family, colleagues, donors, and other supporters via email, Facebook, Twitter, LinkedIn, Google, and social media networks.
+It was also an app for social networks like Facebook and LinkedIn.
+It used WePay to process donations.